mosaicml/examples/examples/bert/README.md

 ### Single-task fine-tuning

 After pre-training comes fine-tuning.
-We provide `classification.py` as a handy starter script to simplify fine-tuning a pre-trained BERT model on your own custom dataset. **Just modify this script by plugging in your dataset, and you can fine-tune your BERT model on the task you care about.** Check the script itself for more detailed instructions.
+We provide `sequence_classification.py` as a handy starter script to simplify fine-tuning a pre-trained BERT model on your own custom dataset. **Just modify this script by plugging in your dataset, and you can fine-tune your BERT model on the task you care about.** Check the script itself for more detailed instructions.

-After modifying the starter script, update the referece YAMLs (e.g., `yamls/finetuning/mosaic-bert-base-uncased.yaml`) to reflect your changes.
+After modifying the starter script, update the reference YAMLs (e.g., `yamls/finetuning/mosaic-bert-base-uncased.yaml`) to reflect your changes.
 Use the `composer` launcher when you're ready.

 ```bash
 # Fine-tune your BERT model on your custom classification task!